rameesp/rn-android-pdf/README.md

 # rn-android-pdf

 This package will render pdf:
-Please keep in mind that this is a beta version, and the code does not work on iOS.
+Please keep in mind that this is a alpha version, and the code does not work on iOS.

 ## Installation